zachgee/Green_Team/README.md

 To determine what can be changed regarding our energy structure, we've compiled some data sets from the City of Austin.
 While analyzing this subset of the Texas power grid, we're hoping to answer: what is the current consumer demand & has it increased over the last few years?
 What energy sources are we using?
 What are green alternatives in the capital and how are those being developed and/or utilized?

-##Proposal Requirements -
-- Have ONE person create your repo, make a .md file with the following.
-- Pin the link to the repo to your groups channel.

 ## Tech Stack:

 ### Resources